pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 - Name: `CLOUD_INIT_SCRIPT_URI`  Value: `https://raw.githubusercontent.com/<your_username>/Hybrid.IoTHub.Deployment/main/deployment/bicep/modules/create_cloud_init_input_string_bicep.sh`

 Be sure to replace `<your_username>` with your actual GitHub username and `<your_local_repository_root>` with the proper vaues.
 The URI must point to the cloud-init script file.

+**Note:** DO NOT forget the surrounding single quotes (`'`) when pasting the public SSH key.
+Failure to do so will invariably lead to SSH login errors.

 # Execute GitHub actions workflow
 Select `Actions` from the menu at the top of the page and highlight `IoTHub Infrastructure Deployment` to launch the workflow.
 Wait until the workflow terminates.